 Physically, the third hemisphere is a cyberbrain peripheral, designed to connect through the simulated corpus collosum.
 Mentally, the AI is designed to mesh with a human mind and seek synchronicity, but simultaneously provide access to modes of thought difficult for the natural brain.
 Typically the AI is designed to provide talent at Bayesian analyses, game theory analyses, formal logic, and various higher-level mathematics.

-With proper psychosurgical adjustments and training, the brain and new hemisphere will grow into each other, becoming so smoothly intertwined as to become indistinguishable, they form one mind just as the two hemispheres of a natural brain form one mind.
+With proper psychosurgical adjustments and training, the brain and new hemisphere will grow into each other, becoming so smoothly intertwined as to become indistinguishable, forming one mind just as the two hemispheres of a natural brain form one mind.
 At first, the brain will have no way to interpret the signals of the new hemisphere.
 Plasticity, training and psychosurgery, however, given time, allow the brain to begin to understand and incorporate the new source of information.
 After a decade of use, the union is total.

 A third hemisphere is cyberware [Expensive]